-Necessary ethical permissions were obtained from Near East University, Institute of Educational Sciences and the Ministry of National Education and Culture (MEKB) of Northern Cyprus in order to carry out the research.
-The data was obtained by completing the questionnaire form on Google Forms within 15-20 minutes on the days and hours when students studying at vocational high schools affiliated with MEKB were available.
+Necessary ethical permissions were obtained from Near East University, Institute of Educational Sciences and the MEKB of Northern Cyprus in order to carry out the research.
+The data were obtained by completing the questionnaire form on Google Forms within 15-20 minutes on the days and hours when students studying at vocational high schools affiliated with MEKB were available.

-2.3 Analysis of Data
+2.4.
+Analysis of data

-Statistical Package for Social Sciences SPSS 24.0 statistical software program was used to analyze the research data after they were obtained.
-In all statistics, the significance level value was taken as .05.
+Statistical Package for Social Sciences (SPSS) 24.0 statistical software program was used to analyse the research data after they were obtained.
+In all statistics, the significance level value was taken as 0.05.

 While the frequency and percentage values were used in the analysis of the data in the study, a preliminary study was conducted with SPSS to determine whether the data were distributed as homogeneity.
 As a result of the Kolmogorow-Smirnov test, it was understood that the distribution of dependent variables in subgroups was not normal (p < 0.05).
 In order to test the significance of the differences between the mean scores in the study, the Mann-Whitney U test was used for samples independent of non-parametric tests in case the variable had two subgroups.
-The Kruskal Wallis H test was used to determine whether there was a significant difference between more than two unrelated sample means.
-In addition, Spearman test was used to determine the level of the relationship between dependent variables (Büyüköztürk, 2018).
+The Kruskal-Wallis H-test was used to determine whether there was any significant difference between more than two unrelated sample means.
+In addition, Spearman test was used to determine the level of the relationship between dependent variables (Buyukozturk, 2018).